-Project maintainers use the field "Issue tags" of the issue to classify or group related issues so they can deal with bugs effectively.
+Contributors use the field "Issue tags" of the issue to classify or group related issues so they can organize issues effectively.

-- If you must use a tag, please choose from among the ones listed here:
+- When adding a tag, please choose from among the already existing tags, listed here:

 - Don't create a new tag, unless you are the project maintainer or have been asked to.
 Select one of the existing options instead, if appropriate.

 - Check your spelling and formatting carefully to ensure you are not inadvertently creating a new tag.
 (Also, # breaks the autocomplete and should not be used.)